 iPhone 7 Plus

-Apple is about to retire the iPhone 7 Plus as its flagship, but it features a dual-lens camera with a similar telephoto lens and bokeh-rich portrait photos.
+Apple has retired the iPhone 7 Plus as its flagship, but it features a dual-lens camera with a similar telephoto lens and bokeh-rich portrait photos.
 There’s no optical image stabilization on the telephoto lens, and we just plain like the Samsung camera more these days.
 But Apple’s phone is – and this is shocking – a lot cheaper at $769, and current iPhone 7 Plus deals make it even less expensive.
 Plus, once iMessages and Apple’s streamlined ecosystem get a hold of you, it’s hard to leave.

 Hear me out.
 This LG smartphone is worth looking into for one reason, even if you’re a lifelong camp Samsung supporter: the V30 has more robust video features.
 It may not take better photos in the end, but we dig its wide dual-lens camera, and LG finally put an OLED display inside second all-screen phone.
 It doesn’t have a stylus, but will launch with a lower price tag than the Note 8 at the end of this month.